 “We are here to help improve your breathing and quality of life,” Byers said.
 “We cannot cure your disease however, we can improve your stamina, help you understand how to cope better.”

-Pulmonary Rehab After Hospitalization
+Does Pulmonary Rehab Help After A Hospital Stay?

 A team from the University of Massachusetts studied data from almost 200,000 Medicare patients hospitalized for COPD in 2014.
 The findings were published May 2021 in the Journal of the American Medical Association.